Isle of Man: Local government

 Each of these districts has its own body of commissioners.

 LGBT rights

-The Isle of Man was the last place in the British Isles to legalise same-sex sexual activity.
-While it had been legal in England and Wales since 1967, it remained illegal in the Isle of Man until 1992.

-The Isle of Man's former Chief Minister Howard Quayle issued an "unqualified apology" to gay men convicted of same-sex offences under previous Manx laws.
+Same-sex sexual activity was legalised on the island in 1992.
+In January 2020, the Isle of Man's former Chief Minister Howard Quayle issued an "unqualified apology" to gay men convicted of same-sex offences under previous Manx laws.

 Public services

 Education

 Public education is overseen by the Department of Education, Sport & Culture.
 Thirty-two primary schools, five secondary schools and the University College Isle of Man function under the department.

 Health

 Two-thirds of residents of Man are overweight or obese, four in ten are physically inactive, one-quarter are binge drinkers, one in twelve smoke cigarettes and about 15% are in poor general health.
 Healthcare is provided via a public health scheme by the Department of Health and Social Care for residents and visitors from the UK.

 Crime

 The Crime Severity Rate in Man, which largely measures crimes directed against persons or property, remains substantially less than that in the United Kingdom, although the rate of violent crime has been increasing in recent years.
-Most violent crime is associated with the trade in illegal drugs.
+Most violent crime is associated with the trade in illegal drugs through organised crime groups (OCGs).

 The Government of Man has laid out a strategy entailing a "whole-Island approach" to address the serious problems of money laundering, financial crime and terrorism financing.